BrucesHobbies/radonMaster/README.md

 ![Figure 1a: Short and Long Term Radon Levels](https://github.com/BrucesHobbies/radonMaster/blob/main/figures/Figure1a.png)

 # Required Hardware
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate I earn a small commission from qualifying purchases.
+It does not in any way change the prices on Amazon.
 I appreciate your support, if you purchase using the links below.
 ## RadonMaster (about $20 USD for parts)
 -	Honeywell ABPDRRV001PDSA3 or ABPMRRV060MG2A3 pressure sensor available from Mouser, Arrow, Newark, Digikey, etc. for around $13 USD
 [Mouser: ABPDRRV001PDSA3](https://www.mouser.com/ProductDetail/Honeywell/ABPDRRV001PDSA3?qs=%2Fha2pyFadui6v3NmLJXcNaJhDLtsWyFpilGTkFr3RAit4EGjj7MIDQ%3D%3D)